How to sleep comfortably outdoors, according to experts | CNN Underscored

 Sleeping bag

 Sleeping bags are an essential piece of gear for enjoying a night outdoors.
-Down and synthetic insulation are the most common fill you’ll find in sleeping bags — and each provides varying levels of warmth, protection from damp conditions, and comfort while sleeping.
+Down and synthetic insulation are the most common fill you’ll find in sleeping bags, and each provide varying levels of warmth, protection from damp conditions and comfort while sleeping.

 But before you get set on fill, Molloy says finding a bag that actually fits your body should be the number one priority.
 “Make sure your sleeping bag fits your frame,” says Molloy.
-“I’ve seen children lost inside bags too big for them and tall campers with their shoulders exposed to chill air, and wide campers unable to zip their bags up,” he says.
+“I’ve seen children lost inside bags too big for them, tall campers with their shoulders exposed to chill air and wide campers unable to zip their bags up,” he says.
 “Make sure your bag fits you and your sleeping pad is wide enough for your body.”

 Sleeping pad

-Sleeping pad R-values tend to range from 1 – 7: Warm weather camping typically calls for R-values between 1 – 3; Shoulder season camping in the spring and fall calls for 3 – 5; Winter camping typically requires an R-value of 5 or more.
+Sleeping pad R-values tend to range from one to seven.
+Warm weather camping typically calls for R-values between one and three; shoulder season camping in the spring and fall calls for three to five; winter camping typically requires an R-value of five or more.

 Material and thickness depend on personal preference for how soft of a sleep you’re hoping to get outdoors.
 Self-inflating pads usually have an added layer of foam or padding inside, which adds extra comfort but more weight.
 Inflatable pads have an air chamber that requires manual inflation but allows you to compress them down small for backcountry adventures.
 “I’m a curvy human and I like to have a good sleeping pad under me,” says Ford.
 “When I started out, I used a closed-cell foam sleeping pad since that was all I could afford at the time.
 It didn’t take me too long to realize that I should save up for a thicker, inflated sleeping pad!”